kunicmarko20/exercism.io/rust/bob/README.md

 ```

 All but the first test have been ignored.
 After you get the first test to
-pass, open the tests source file which is located in the `tests` directory
+pass, open the tests source file wich is located in the `tests` directory
 and remove the `#[ignore]` flag from the next test and get the tests to pass
 again.
 Each separate test is a function with `#[test]` flag above it.
 Continue, until you pass every test.